siddhant385/pyhackthon/README.md

 - 🕵️‍♂️ **FUD**: Fully Undetectable, because who likes being caught?
 - 🔄 **PERSISTENCE**: Sneakily stays put without admin rights.
 Shhh... 🤫
 - 🐚 **REVERSE SHELL**: Because sometimes, you need to be in two places at once.
+- 📸 **SCREENSHOT**: Let me see your Screen, and I’ll capture your best side!
+- 📤 **FILE UPLOAD**: Sending files like a pro, without leaving a trace. 📦
+- 📥 **FILE DOWNLOAD**: Bringing files to you, no strings attached. 📂

 -----
 # 🔮 UPCOMING FEATURES 🔮